guptavanshi/HR-Attrition-Analysis/README.md

-👥 HR Attrition Analysis
+👥 HR Employee Attrition Analysis & Prediction

-A complete end-to-end Data Analytics & Machine Learning project to predict and understand employee attrition using Python, Scikit-learn, and Power BI.

 Show Image
 Show Image
 Show Image
 Show Image

-📌 Overview
-Employee attrition is one of the most costly challenges for organizations.
-This project analyzes IBM's HR dataset of 1,470 employees to uncover the key factors driving attrition and builds a Random Forest ML model to predict which employees are at risk of leaving.

-🖥️ Power BI Dashboard
 Show Image

+An end-to-end HR analytics project analysing why employees leave IBM, built a Machine Learning model with 83.3% accuracy to predict attrition, and created an interactive Power BI dashboard with actionable retention recommendations.

+📌 Business Problem
+Employee attrition costs companies 6–9 months of an employee's salary in recruitment and training costs.
+IBM's HR team needs to:

+Understand why employees are leaving
+Identify which employees are at highest risk of leaving Take proactive action before losing valuable talent

+This project answers all these questions using Python EDA, Machine Learning, and Power BI.

+🎯 Key Business Insights
+#InsightBusiness Recommendation1Sales dept has 40%+ attrition rate — highest of all departmentsIntroduce performance bonuses & career growth plans2Employees working overtime are 3x more likely to leaveCap overtime hours, hire additional staff3Employees earning below average salary leave mostSalary revision for bottom 20% earners418-25 age group has the highest attrition rateBetter growth opportunities & mentorship programs5First 2 years are the highest risk period for attritionStronger onboarding & buddy programs6Low job satisfaction (score 1) directly correlates with attritionQuarterly satisfaction surveys with action plans

+🤖 Machine Learning Model
+ModelAccuracyROC-AUC ScoreLogistic Regression~85%~0.75Random Forest ✅83.3%0.82+
+Random Forest was selected as the final model because it has a higher ROC-AUC score — meaning it is better at correctly identifying employees who will actually leave, which is the most important metric for HR teams.

+📊 Dashboard Preview
+Executive Overview
 Show Image
+Deep Dive Analysis
+Show Image
+ML Model Insights
 Show Image

 📈 Python Analysis Charts